rvarago/haskell-playground/README.md

 # haskell-playground

-> My playground for throw-away Haskell programs
+> My playground for throw-away, not necessarily useful, Haskell programs